NEXTBioinformatics/Best-Practices-for-Processing-HTS-Data/source/datasets.rst

 - Reference genome
-	In the NEXT bioinformatics network we use the Genomic Data Commons (GDC) version of the GRCh38 reference genome. the reference genome and associated index files is available for download `here
+	In the NEXT bioinformatics network we use the Genomic Data Commons (GDC) version of the GRCh38 reference genome.
+	The reference genome and associated index files are available for download `here
 	<https://gdc.cancer.gov/about-data/data-harmonization-and-generation/gdc-reference-files>`_

 - GATK bundle